Half of All Replies Arrive Within 5 Days: How Long It Really Takes to Hear Back After Applying (2026)

 | Enterprise (5,000+ employees) | 16 days |

-When to Stop Waiting and Move On
+When to Follow Up and When to Move On

 Frequently Asked Questions